yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_5/policy.md

 ## Document Intake & Governance

 1. Obtain uploader_id, doc_type, format, size_bytes, confidentiality, file_name, report_id (optional), and approval.
-2. Store the document using upload_document.
+2. Store the document using store_document.
 3. Create an audit entry for the document intake using generate_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use route_to_human if you receive the following errors; otherwise complete the SOP:**
 - Invalid metadata/format
 - Upload failed
 - Unauthorized audit access